maxiovelar/custom-range/README.md

 ### Potential for Improvement

 -   **Testing Coverage**: Extend the testing coverage to ensure robustness and reliability, potentially including tests to validate all the events and user interactions.

--   **Fixed Values Range**: Implement a feature to allow the user to select a range of fixed values in the Exercise2 page.

 For more details, refer to the individual files in the codebase.